LLNL/saltatlas/docs/rtd/build.rst

   * Path to C++ Boost Libraries.
   * If this option is used, our CMake configure step uses the specified Boost instead of downloading.
   * Install is not required.
 Only header files are used.

+Special Instruction for Building on LC Systems
+^^^^

+To load a proper compiler on TOSS4 systems, type :code:`module load gcc/12.1.1-magic`, for example.